Rishiganga hydro project washed away by glacier burst in Uttarakhand but no danger of downstream flooding: NCMC | Law-Order

 All-out efforts are being made to ensure that all missing people are traced and accounted for.

-However, there is no danger of downstream flooding, and the rise in water level has been contained, as per the information given by the Central Water Commission (CWC).
+However, there is no danger of downstream flooding, and the rise in water level has been contained, as per the information given by the Central Water Commission (CWC), the spokesperson said.

 There is also no threat to the neighbouring villages.